 Prior to her appointment to the state’s highest court, Judge Abdus-Salaam spent more than 15 years as a judge on the New York State Supreme Court, including in the Appellate Division.
 Before rising to the bench, she was an assistant attorney general in the Civil Rights Bureau of the New York State Attorney General’s Office.

-Since learning of her death yesterday, tributes have been pouring in from far and wide.
+Since her death yesterday, tributes have been pouring in from far and wide.
 New York State Governor Andrew Cuomo, who appointed Judge Abdus-Salaam to the high court, praised her as a pioneer, calling her “a force for good whose legacy will be felt for years to come.”
 And New York’s Chief Judge Janet DiFiore acknowledged Judge Abdus-Salaam’s “personal warmth, uncompromising sense of fairness, and bright legal mind.”
 These words couldn’t ring more true.
 Sheila Abdus-Salaam set an example for generations to come, as much for her brilliance, moral conviction, and remarkable professional achievements as for her kindness, modesty, and understated yet unfailing generosity.

 Many of us, especially her fellow alumni, will be mourning her loss, but will also remember her with abiding affection.
 On behalf of the Law School, I want to extend our deepest condolences to Judge Abdus-Salaam’s husband, the Rev. Gregory Jacobs ’77, family, loved ones, colleagues, and classmates.
 We are currently planning ways to honor her memory, and I will be in touch again soon with further details.